CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

   * easy to import obj files and export different kinds of textures maps (e.g. normal, height, roughness, metallic and base color maps) as needed

+## Rasterization VS. Ray Tracing -- Eevee VS. Cycles

+This sections focuses on analysis of [Cycles Render Engine source code](https://developer.blender.org/diffusion/B/browse/master/intern/cycles/) which is an open-source and powerful renderer in Blender.
+[Cycles](https://www.cycles-renderer.org/) is a physically based production renderer developed by the [Blender project](https://www.blender.org/).

 ## References